 - Easy access to the ski areas of La Plagne and Paradiski

 - A traditional village in a tranquil setting

 Belle-Plagne (La Plagne) Information

-The Belle Plagne resort is the newest and most attractive in La Plagne, and combines the advantages of ski-in/ski-out, with attractive architecture featuring local wood, lauze (flagstone) and other stone materials.
+Belle Plagne is the largest of the 3 high altitude villages at 2050m and also the newest and most attractive in La Plagne.
+It combines the advantages of ski-in/ski-out, with attractive architecture featuring local wood, lauze (flagstone) and other stone materials.
+It is also pedestrianised in the centre.
 This La Plagne ski resort also benefits from parking that's completely underground.
 Belle Plagne is home to the biggest snow park in La Plagne and has immediate access to the pistes.

 There are also a number of bars and restaurants in Belle Plagne, with live music for après-ski entertainment and cuisine to suit all tastes - making it a good venue for nightlife.
-The bowling alley is also good family fun.
+The bowling alley is also good family fun and has a fully licensed bar open late.
 The quaint little shops create a real village atmosphere, all overlooked by the clock tower.

 Belle Plagne is linked to Plagne Bellecôte via a gondola lift which runs from 08.30-00.30, and from there you can use the free resort shuttle bus to reach the other La Plagne villages.
 Although you are sure to find everything you need and have plenty to keep you occupied within your chosen village, we do recommend that you take a few trips to explore the other surrounding villages of La Plagne, as they all have so much to offer.
 The main village with the most shops, services, bars and restaurants is Plagne Centre.